AET-MetallicGlass/Supplementary-Data-Codes/README.md

 # Overview

 Amorphous solids such as glass are ubiquitous in our daily life and have found broad applications ranging from window glass and solar cells to telecommunications and transformer cores.
 However, due to the lack of long-range order, the three dimensional (3D) atomic structure of amorphous solids have thus far defied any direct experimental determination.
-Here, using a multi-component metallic glass as a model, we advance atomic electron tomography technique with newly developed RESIRE (REal Space Iterative Algorithm) package to determine its 3D atomicpositions and chemical species with a precision of 21 picometer.
-We quantify the short-range order (SRO) and medium-range order (MRO) of the 3D atomicarrangement, as well as the size, shape, volume, and structural distortion of these MROs with unprecedented detail.
+Here, using a multi-component metallic glass as a model, we advanced atomic electron tomography to determine the 3D atomic positions and chemical species in an amorphous solid with a precision of 21 picometer.
+We quantified the short-range order (SRO) and medium-range order (MRO) of the 3D atomic arrangement and measured the size, shape, volume, and structural distortion of the MROs.
+The experimental data and source codes for the 3D image reconstruction and post analysis are provided here.

 # System Requirements

 ## Hardware Requirements

-Most of the AET processing codes require only a standard computer with enough RAM to support the operations defined by a user.
-For minimal performance, this will be a computer with about 2 GB of RAM.
-For optimal performance, we recommend a computer with 16G DRAM, standard i7 4-core CPU, and a GPU, which could support running of `RESIRE` package on a projection set with less than 100 pixel size.
-Users could check the code `Main_RESIRE_sample.m` in folder `2_RESIRE_package`.
+We recommend a computer with 16G DRAM, standard i7 4-core CPU, and a GPU to run most data analysis source codes.
+But for the 3D reconstruction of the experimental data with RESIRE, atomic tracing and the determination of the MROs, we recommend a computer with large memory (256G DRAM, 16-core CPU and 1 GPU).

 When the matrix size is larger than 100^3 (such as 320^3 for the experimental data here).
 It is better to use super computer with larger memory (Testing environment: 256G DRAM, 16-core CPU, 1 GPU).